+Kentucky's Maritime Industry Reflects Kentucky Values

+JOBS

+COMMERCE

-SAFETY
+ENERGY SAFETY

 Maritime is a critical part of Kentucky's legacy and its future.
 Today's industry is a reflection of Kentucky values.

 Together we promote:

 - A robust workforce

 - Living wage jobs

 - A strong economy

-- Moving critical products
+- An efficient supply chain

-In Kentucky, the Mississippi and Ohio rivers connect to form one of the most robust inland waterway networks in the country.
+The Mississippi and Ohio rivers connect to form one of the most robust inland waterway networks in the country.
 In total, Kentucky is home to nearly 1,600 miles of navigable waterways, among the highest in the nation.

-Thanks to this incredible resource, Kentucky's maritime industry moves 108 million tons of freight each year.
-That includes 50 million tons of energy products and \$2 billion dollars' worth of refined gasoline.
+Thanks to this incredible resource, Kentucky's maritime industry moves 82 million tons of freight each year.
+That includes 50 million tons of energy products, including \$2 billion worth of gasoline.
 Moving these critical products by water is far safer than by truck or rail.
 It is also the most fuel-efficient method of moving freight.

 Thousands of Kentucky workers are employed in maritime.
 These good-paying jobs cannot be exported thanks to the Jones Act.
-That means that the Kentucky maritime industry will continue to be a source of well-paying, secure jobs for generations to come.
+The Kentucky maritime industry will continue to be a source of well-paying, secure jobs for generations to come.

-More than 40 million tons of coal, lignite, and coke are moved safely on Kentucky's waterways each year.
+More than 20 million tons of coal, lignite, and coke are moved safely on Kentucky's waterways each year.

-Nearly \$12 billion dollars' worth of freight moves through Kentucky's waterways every year.
+Manufacturing in Kentucky is heavily reliant on waterway transportation.
+More than 12,000 jobs in the chemical manufacturing sector depend on the waterways.
+Nearly \$12 billion worth of freight moves through Kentucky's waterways every year.
 Kentucky is a critical link in the efficient movement of the products that we use every day.

-WHICH MODE IS THE MOST ENVIRONMENTALLY FRIENDLY?
+POSITIVE ENVIRONMENTAL IMPACT WHICH MODE IS THE MOST ENVIRONMENTALLY FRIENDLY?

-GRAMS OF CO2 PER TON MILE

-WHICH MODE IS THE SAFEST?
+BARGE RAII TRUCK GRAMS OF CO, PER TON MILE WHICH MODE IS THE SAFEST?